OctopusDeploy/blog/blog/2021-12/aws-vpc-private/index.md

  - Octopus
 ---

-Virtual Private Clouds, or VPCs, are the backbone of any infrastructure deployed to AWS.
+[Virtual Private Clouds](https://aws.amazon.com/vpc/), or VPCs, are the backbone of any infrastructure deployed to AWS.
 Almost all resources require a VPC, and most resource segregation is done via VPCs.

-Unfortunately, despite their ubiquity, creating VPCs is not quite as straight forward as they could be.
-In this post you'll learn the different types of VPCs available in AWS, and find an example CloudFormation template that used to deploy a simple VPC with private subnets.
+Unfortunately, despite their ubiquity, creating VPCs is not quite as straight forward as it could be.
+In this post you'll learn the different types of VPCs available in AWS, and find an example CloudFormation template that can be used to deploy a simple VPC with private subnets.

 ## Types of subnets